RichardSimpson235/simpson-gomez-griffin-sadat-recipe-management-p2/README.md

 did.
 Make sure that it's not going to conflict with your work!).

 ## Commit Messages
-Follow this pattern for messageS:
+Follow this pattern for messages:
 type: present tense description of change

 For example: